SummaryRead the full fact sheet

 Irritable bowel syndrome can be subdivided into three major categories:

-- Diarrhoea-predominant – the person tends to experience diarrhoea first thing in the morning or after eating.
-The need to go to the toilet is typically urgent and cannot be delayed.
+- Diarrhoea-predominant – the person tends to experience loose stools which may occur frequently.
+The need to go to the toilet can be urgent and cannot be delayed.
 Incontinence may be a problem.

 - Alternating constipation and diarrhoea.